-The RBI Grade B examination will be conducted in three phases.
+RBI Grade B examination will be conducted in three phases.
 To appear for an advanced stage, the candidate has to clear the previous stage.
-The candidates should score marks more or equal to the cutoff decided by the RBI.
-The three phases are as follows:
+Candidates should score marks more or equal to the cutoff decided by the RBI.
+Three phases are as follows:

 - Phase 1 - Preliminary Examination

 Phase I/Prelims Exam Pattern